 Once you’re happy with your selection, go to the Output Settings in the right hand panel.
 Tick Decontaminate Colors to remove any color fringe left in your selection.

 In Output, choose New Layer with Layer Mask, and click OK.
 You will now return to your main image, with your selection added as a new layer.
+You’re now ready to add a new background.

 7. Paste Your New Background